cdbrauer/VoxelFuse/README.md

 ## Installation

-This project uses Python 3 and requires the following libraries:

-- numpy
-- scipy.ndimage
-- pyqt5
-- pyqtgraph
-- pyopengl
-- py-vox-io
-- meshio
-- numba

-These can be installed from the requirements.txt file using pip by running the following command in the project directory:
+The voxelfuse library can be installed using pip.

-    pip3 install -r requirements.txt
+    pip3 install voxelfuse

-After cloning the repository, make sure that the following folder is accessible by Python.
-Depending on your IDE, this can be done by adding it to the system PATH variable or the project path settings.

-	C:\<clone directory>\Multi-Material-Manufacturing-Process-Planning-Tools\python\voxelbots
+To use the .stl file import commands/examples, [Gmsh](http://gmsh.info/) must also be installed.

 ## .vox File Generation
 If desired, input models can be created in a .vox file format to allow different materials to be specified in a single model.
 This also speeds up import times.
 My process using [MagicaVoxel](https://ephtracy.github.io) is as follows:

-1. Use the "Open" button under the "Palette" section to open the [color-palette-8mat.png](https://github.com/Team-Automata/Multi-Material-Manufacturing-Process-Planning-Tools/raw/master/color-palette-8mat.png) file.
+1. Use the "Open" button under the "Palette" section to open the [color-palette-8mat.png](https://github.com/cdbrauer/VoxelFuse/raw/master/color-palette-8mat.png) file.
 This will give you 8 colors that correspond to the materials defined in materials.py
 2. Create your model.
 By default the library will use a scale of 1mm per voxel when importing/exporting.
 3. Save the model as a .vox file using the "export" function  (NOT the "save" function).